lelsheri/system-v10/erpnext/docs/user/manual/en/selling/articles/erpnext-for-services-organization.md

-#ERPNext for Service Organization
+#Revalue ERP for Service Organization

-**Question:** ERPNext looks primarily designed for the traders and manufacturers.
-Is ERPNext used by companies offering servies?
+**Question:** Revalue ERP looks primarily designed for the traders and manufacturers.
+Is Revalue ERP used by companies offering servies?

 **Answer:**

-About 30% of ERPNext customers are companies into services.
+About 30% of Revalue ERP customers are companies into services.
 These are companies into software development, certification services, individual consultants and many more.
-Being into service business ourselves, we use ERPNext to manage our sales, accounting, support and HR operations.
-Check following video to learn how ERPNext uses ERPNext.
+Being into service business ourselves, we use Revalue ERP to manage our sales, accounting, support and HR operations.
+Check following video to learn how Revalue ERP uses Revalue ERP.

-<iframe width="640" height="360" src="//www.youtube.com/embed/b6r7WxJMfFA" frameborder="0" allowfullscreen=""></iframe>
+<iframe width="640" height="360" src="//www.youtube.com/embed/RdLCGpOav4c" frameborder="0" allowfullscreen=""></iframe>

 ###Master Setup